keithrincon/keithrincon/README.md

 ## Fun facts:

-I'm a self-taught web developer with a work background in the restaurants.
+I'm a self-taught web developer with a work background in full service restaurants.
 Also became the first in my family to graduate from college on my own.

 ## ⚡ Technologies